-In this post we discuss how to build a simple white noise generator circuit which can subsequently filtered to generate the pink noise output.
+In this post we discuss how to build a simple white noise generator circuit which can be subsequently filtered to generate the pink noise output.

 If you hear to the white noise or pink noise, you will find it exactly similar to the noise that we hear in FM radios in the absence of a radio station, or in TV sets showing only raster, in the no signal condition.